 Internships are learning experiences that allow students to prepare for careers in their fields, and sometimes grow into full-time positions in the host company.
 Internships vary in terms of the organization, responsibilities, assignments, and duration, and can be paid or unpaid.

 If you are considering registering for an internship, you must do the following before you can register:

 - Have an offer letter from a company or organization showing the scope of the work to be completed.

-- You can (and should) register with the Career Services since they maintain a database of prospective employers looking for interns and new recruits.
+- You can (and should) register with Career Services since they maintain a database of prospective employers looking for interns and new recruits.
 You should also consult the bulletin board near the Undergraduate Advising office where employer requests are posted as received.

 - This form must be submitted in time to receive a grade for the internship course.

 - Please note that hours used for an internship counts towards the five credit hour limit described under Independent Study and Special Topics.

 For more information on obtaining an Internship and Additional Resources, visit:

 For More Information Specific to Management, Please Contact the Department of Management: